runi95/turtle-control-panel/README.md

 # Turtle Control Panel

-A control panel that let's you monitor and control your [ComputerCraft](https://www.computercraft.info/) and/or [ComputerCraft: Tweaked](https://tweaked.cc/) turtles through a websocket connection.
+A control panel that lets you monitor and control your [ComputerCraft](https://www.computercraft.info/) and/or [ComputerCraft: Tweaked](https://tweaked.cc/) turtles through a WebSocket connection.

 ![Dashboard](/screenshots/Dashboard.png)

-The turtles will show up on the dashboard where their online state, activities and fuel consumption can be monitored.
+The turtles show up on the dashboard where their online status, activities and fuel consumption can be easily monitored.

 ![Turtle](/screenshots/Turtle.png)

-Clicking on one of the turtles brings you to the turtle control panel where you can monitor a single turtle more closely as well as change it's behaviour and activities or watch it move around on the minimap.
+Clicking on a specific turtle brings you to that turtle's control panel where you can monitor it, change its current activity, manipulate its inventory or simply watch it move around in the world.

-The map only shows you what the turtle can see (or have seen) and may not be a realistic interpretation of the world as it may have changed since the last time the turtle inspected the block.
+The 3D map only shows you what the turtle can see (or have seen) and may not be a realistic interpretation of the world as it may have changed since the last time the turtle inspected the blocks.
+It is highly recommended to use this control panel along side with [Advanced Peripherals](https://www.curseforge.com/minecraft/mc-mods/advanced-peripherals) as it allows for much more rapid world discovery by utilizing the `Geo Scanner` peripheral.

 ## Setup